goodship1/Scientific-expression-Interpreter/README.md

 # sci-calc
-A small Scientific Calculator Interperter written using Python 3 + using ply
+A Scientific expression Interpreter developed  using ply